 You can expand your treatment options by joining CIVT.
 Your membership will give you more opportunities to access the latest scientific evidence for integrative veterinary medicine from around the world, helping you to increase your skills, your satisfaction, your business and retain your clients.

 Full Veterinary membership of CIVT is only available to registered veterinarians.
 Discounted membership fees may apply to veterinarians suffering economic disadvantage, please email email@example.com to discuss.

-Get started joining CIVT or renewing your membership by submitting your email address below.
+Get started on joining CIVT by submitting your email address below.

 As a member of CIVT you will be part of a growing organisation, dedicated to the development of natural medicine and its integration into animal health care.

 Get a FREE Membership with us and receive a lot of benefits.Learn More

 Stay up to date with CIVT news, specialist information, course notification updates, recent research and other relevant information to assist you in your practice.
 Members automatically receive our newsletter, however you do not need to be a member to receive our free newsletter.
 You may unsubscribe at any time.Subscribe Now

 The Journal of Integrative Veterinary Therapies (JIVT) is the first international veterinary publication addressing evidence based natural medicine for animals.